 Research and governance

-A pilot institution, not just a product surface.
+An operating institution, not just a matching interface.

 Moral trade depends unusually heavily on trust, review quality, and operator integrity.
-This page keeps the research agenda, safety blockers, and governance work visible before the project expands beyond cohort-mediated proposals.
+This page keeps the research agenda, safety blockers, governance rules, and unresolved design questions visible as the service grows.

 What we are testing

-- Whether low-risk pledge swaps can be made legible enough for private counterparty discovery.
+- Whether low-risk pledge swaps can be made legible enough for serious counterparty discovery.

 - Whether action evidence and baseline confidence can be separated without overwhelming users.